New Mexico Birth Records Search

 You must also provide a reason for the request, date and sign your application before submitting.

-Types of New Mexico Birth Records
+Types of NM Birth Records

-New Mexico offers only one type of birth record, and that is a certified copy.
+The State offers only one type of birth record, and that is a certified copy.
 Certified copies are legal documents that prove your identity when you want to get a driver’s license, passport or apply for school, the military or to government positions.

 Located in the Deep South, New Mexico has approximately 2.09 million people living there.
 Ranked 30th in the country, it has an annual growth rate of 0.64%.

-New Mexico is very large with 121,589 square miles of desert, mountains, and forests.
+It is very large with 121,589 square miles of desert, mountains, and forests.
 There are only 17 people per square mile making them the 45th most densely populated state in the U.S. Bernalillo County accounts for more than one-third of all the residents, despite being one of the tiniest areas in the state.

-New Mexico was acquired along with Texas in 1845 and became a U.S. State in January of 1912.
+The area was acquired along with Texas in 1845 and became a U.S. State in January of 1912.

 Population change from 2010-2016